tiagu/Nucleus/README.md

 Please note, we mostly tested:
 1) DAPI nuclear stains
-2) Resolution 3.5-6 pixels/\mu (typically with 40-60X objectives on a Leica SP8/ Zeiss LSM710)
+2) Resolution of 3.5 to 6 pixels/\[\mu\] (typically with 40-60X objectives on a Leica SP8/ Zeiss LSM710)
 3) Size of the images should be a multiple of 256 (256, 512, 1024, 2084, ...)

-Ideally, a 256x256 pixels square cropped from your images should looks similar to images the network is used to predict.
-Here are some:
+Ideally, a 256x256 pixels square cropped from your images should look similar to the images the network was trained on.
+Below are some examples.

 < row of 3 images here >